evident0/OrderFiles/README.md

     rr <folder_name> <[...,[EXTENSION|REGULAR_EXPRESSION,<name>],...]>, remove rules from folder (use rm for FOLDER rules) rm <folder_name>, recursively send directory to trash mv <folder_name> <new_folder_name>, move folder to new location

+# Description

+Order organizes files in the file system based on extension type or python's regular expressions.
+Easily save and edit config files in readable javascript format, manage and edit specified tree directory structures to move the files into.

 ## Installing